Our Team

 Wiliwili Weaver, Operations Forester

-Wili received a Master’s of Science in Natural Resource Environmental Management from the University of Hawaii at Manoa for his work on remote sensing and monitoring in Hawaiian mixed mesic forests.
+Wili received a Master’s of Science in Natural Resource Environmental Management from the University of Hawaiʻi at Mānoa for his work on remote sensing and monitoring in Hawaiian mixed mesic forests.

 Wili is an award-winning photographer and captures images from mauka to makai.
-He thrives on the energy of being immersed in waves with their dynamic, ephemeral fluid nature as well as exploring the mauka regions for hidden gems of native flora and fauna found nowhere else on earth.
+He thrives on the energy of being immersed in waves with their dynamic, ephemeral fluid nature as well as exploring the mauka regions for hidden gems of native flora and fauna found nowhere else on Earth.
 He also enjoys working on the family farm in south Kona, surfing and swimming the beautiful coral reefs with a mask, snorkel and camera.

 wili_weaver@forestsolutionsinc.com